 $4100 is the amount needed for full armor and a rifle as a CT.
 Head armor is preferred for anti eco rounds when players can get an easy kill on CT players who do not have helmets.

-$3700 is enough for Terrorists to afford and Ak-47 and full armor which is needed to avoid being an easy kill for CT players.
+$3700 is enough for Terrorists to afford an Ak-47 and full armor.
+Armor is needed to avoid being an easy kill for CT players.

 AWP players will need to save even more money as an AWP and full armor costs $5750.

 Generally, if a CT team wins pistol round, they should anti-eco the second round, especially if the terrorists were able to get a bomb plant.
 If CT side loses the pistol round, they can save two rounds and prepare for a full buy on the fourth round.
 CT’s can also force the second round and attempt to hurt the terrorist economy and possibly secure a round win.
-If this strategy is used an eco on the third round is necessary and the full buy on the fourth round will be slightly weaker.
+If this strategy is used, an eco on the third round is necessary.
+But, the full buy on the fourth round will be slightly weaker.